renovatebot/renovate/docs/usage/configuration-options.md

 - When pinning versions
 - Lock file maintenance

-You can select which behavior you want from Renovate bot:
+You can select which behavior you want from Renovate:

 - `always`: Recreates all closed or blocking PRs
 - `auto`: The default option.
 Recreates only immortal PRs (default)